 It took four hours for a Manhattan judge to settle a divorce claim over a piece of metal, which the warring former spouses felt was valuable for different reasons.
-The judge sided with the ex-wife who dragged a bulky weather vane with her to the courtroom.
+Finally, the judge sided with the ex-wife, who dragged a bulky weather vane to the courtroom.

 The metal wind indicator was perched atop the couple's $4 million marital home in Westchester County until their 2009 divorce.
-One-time Ford model Kim Charlton had the vane removed from the roof.
+Then, one-time Ford model Kim Charlton removed the vane from the roof.

-The weather vane angered Benson who claimed his house was damaged when his former wife hired workers removed it.
+The weather vane angered Benson, who claimed his house was damaged when his former wife hired workers to remove it.
 Benson said the vane was his property, although Charlton purchased the piece before the three-year marriage.

 Charlton took the copper vane to court along with four screws that secured it to the roof.
-She was prepared to hand over the object to her former spouse, but she never had to do that.
+She was prepared to hand over the object to her former spouse but never had to do that.